 However, if you plan to be outside the whole day exploring the city and you are willing to forego some luxury/amenities, a value-for-money option may be best.

 Understandably, every traveller has different priorities and needs.
 In our case, we chose an accommodation for our one night in Vancouver that was value-for-money with a convenient location.
-It provided us with the right amount of comfort that we needed for our stay and easy access to transport.
+It provided us with the right amount of comfort and easy access to transport.

 After doing our research online, we chose the Hotel Belmont, a boutique hotel in the heart of Downtown Vancouver.
 We did not know the hotel beforehand, but the location and price attracted us.